LintaoAmons/context-menu.nvim/README.md

 ## Install & Configuration

-> You can use [my config](https://github.com/LintaoAmons/CoolStuffes/blob/main/nvim/.config/nvim/lua/plugins/editor-enhance/context-menu.lua) as a reference
+> For more complex usecases, you can use [my config](https://github.com/LintaoAmons/CoolStuffes/blob/main/nvim/.config/nvim/lua/plugins/editor-enhance/context-menu.lua) as a reference

 ```lua
 return {